Charles Nordhoff (journalist): Legacy

 Nordhoff High School in Ojai, California and Nordhoff Street in the San Fernando Valley of Los Angeles are named in his honor.
+Ojai, California, was formerly named Nordhoff.

+Nordhoff is a major character in Gore Vidal's historical novel, 1876.

 Works

 His most widely known books are Communistic Societies of The United States, and California for Health, Pleasure and Residence.